 The Alcoholic: Constantly mentions before and after battle how he could use a drink.
 He takes Bruno up on his offer to go to the bar after the group defeats all the enemies on the Bermuda.
 If you pair him up with Yuri and Estelle, he tries to commission Brave Vesperia to get him some booze, and if you pair him up with Mii and Kogoro, she starts acting like a barmaid in response to his demands for booze but shortly comes to her senses.

-Heel-Face Revolving Door: He starts off being a support character, then decides to side with Jedah for one battle (and he just stands there; defeating him isn't even important to that stage's goals), then at the end of the same battle decides to join you for good.
+Heel-Face Revolving Door: He starts off being a support character, then decides to side with Jedah for one battle (and he just stands there; defeating him isn't even important to that stage's goals - unless you decide you want the treasures that are in his direction, then he starts pursuing and attacking you), then at the end of the same battle decides to join you for good.

 Heel-Face Revolving Door: Though it's more of a "picking a fight with Yuri" because they really don't know about the other.
 That and they're both Blood Knights.
 The game threats him as a villain given all former villains all have a small conversation when accepting Juri into the team.

 I Let You Win: a non-villainous and implied example Sanger says that he's happy he didn't knock Yuri out when he had the chance.